-24These rights apply when the Prohibited Conduct falls within the protections of the Violence Against Women Act (VAWA).
+24 These rights apply when the Prohibited Conduct falls within the protections of the Violence Against Women Act (VAWA).
 In addition, ALA.
 CODE § 15-23-62 through 84 provides for Crime Complainant's Rights with regard to criminal proceedings in the State of Alabama.
 For a summary of those rights, please visit the website of the Attorney General's Office.
+25 See Section H.1.a.